Super Easy Meyer Lemon Cranberry Sauce

 Combine all ingredients in a saucepan over medium-high heat.
 Bring to a boil, stirring occasionally, then reduce to a simmer.
 Continue to cook until the berries pop, stirring occasionally to make sure the berries don’t burn on the bottom of the pan.

-Once the berries have popped, use the back of your wooden spoon to press them into the side of the pan to crush them.
+Once the berries have popped, use the back of a wooden spoon to press them into the side of the pan to crush them.

 Remove from heat and allow to cool for 30 minutes.
-Store in an airtight container for up to two weeks.
+Store in an airtight container in the refrigerator for up to two weeks.